Olayemi-cloud/jh24993_EMATM0048---Python-Project/README.md

 The program shows number of proccessed fish to track the demanded and sold fish.

 ### Extension
-The extension allows you to choose a fish specialty for a paricular technician.
+The extension allows you to choose a fish specialty for a particular technician.
 You can enter yes or no to prompt that a technician have a specialty For simulation 1, choose Clefins for 1st technician and Timpani snapper for the 2nd technician.